Use DataLoader to Batch And Cache Arbitrary MongoDB Queries in GraphQL Resolvers

 Which query wanted what data again?

 Like a black hole emitting Hawking radiation, or mixing sperm in a test tube from multiple fathers, it’s difficult to infer the inputs from the output data.
 By batching the queries into one we’ve destroyed some info and it comes back to us in a disorganized pile.
+The only way to associate the data to back to the caller would be:

 1. Run the individual queries to see what data is returned for what query; compare notes.